YottaDB/YDBDoc/AdminOpsGuide/dse.rst

    DSE> ALL -FREEZE
    DSE> SPAWN "yottadb -dir"

 The first command freezes all regions of the current global directory.
-The second command creates an child (shell) process and executes the "yottadb -dir" command.
+The second command creates a child (shell) process and executes the "yottadb -dir" command.
 Then type S ^A=1 at the prompt.
 Notice that the command hangs because of the DSE FREEZE in place.

 Example: